seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **BELARIUS**
 No reason I, since of your lives you set
 So slight a valuation, should reserve
-My crack’d one to more care.
+My crack'd one to more care.
 Have with you, boys!
 If in your country wars you chance to die,
-That is my bed too, lads, an there I’ll lie:
+That is my bed too, lads, an there I'll lie:
 Lead, lead.

 *\[Aside]*